KSym04/zen-addons-for-siteorigin-page-builder/readme.md

 First, please ensure that 'SiteOrigin Widgets Bundle' plugin was installed, then to enable our ZASO widgets, you can activate it on `'Plugins > SiteOrigin Widgets'`

 ## Changelog ##

+### 1.0.12 ###

+* New: Added new widgets for bbPress - login and registration
+* Tweak: Minor improvements for Image Icon Group displaying text
+* Tweak: Added widgets featured banner

 ### 1.0.11 ###